Looking Right is Sometimes Right: Investigating the Capabilities of Decoder-only LLMs for Sequence Labeling: Results

-Our results are competitive with the SOTA approaches.
-However, it is challenging to ensure a fair comparison due to differences in training and evaluation.
-For example, the SOTA result for ConLL03 NER is the F1 score of $94.6$, reported by \citet{wang-etal-2021-automated}.
-However, this result is obtained using a model trained on the merged training and validation set.
-Moreover, important details of the evaluation setup were not specified (micro vs.~macro F1 score, token- vs.~span-based evaluation, and evaluating the model prediction on the first token of tokenized words from the input sequence vs.~on all tokens).
-Furthermore, the authors whose work we build upon, \citet{li2023label}, report SOTA results on CoNLL03 NER by removing the CM from LLama2.
-The score they report is $93.19$, which is competitive with \citet{wang-etal-2021-automated}, but not SOTA.
-Upon code inspection, we found out that they do not use QLoRA, so they cut off sentences longer than $64$ tokens to fit the data and model into GPU memory.
-In contrast, we managed to keep the sequence length at $128$ tokens and cut only a few sentences per task ($<10$).
-These decisions affect the overall performance. \citet{scaria2023instructabsa} achieve SOTA on ABSA Restaurants dataset, reaching F1 score of $92.76$ on aspect term extraction with IT.
-However, they do not report the results on combined aspect term extraction and polarity but separately treat the two tasks.
-The SOTA F1 score results of $69.8$ on ACE05 for trigger classification are achieved with the DeepStruct model \cite{wang-etal-2022-deepstruct}.
+Our results are competitive with SOTA.
+However, a fair comparison is challenging due to differences in training and evaluation.
+For example, the SOTA F1 score for CoNLL03 NER, reported by \citet{wang-etal-2021-automated}, is $0.946$.
+This result, however, was obtained using a model trained on the merged training and validation sets.
+Strong results on CoNLL03 NER were reported by \citet{liu-etal-2022-autoregressive}, reaching an F1 score of $0.941$ without task-specific feature engineering, relying solely on a conditional language model with explicit modeling of the target structure.
+Further, the authors whose work we build upon, \citet{li2023label}, report SOTA results on CoNLL03 NER.
+The score they report is $0.932$, which is competitive, but not SOTA.
+Upon code inspection, we found that they truncate sequences longer than 64 tokens to fit the data into GPU memory.
+In contrast, we managed to keep the sequence length at 128 tokens.
+These decisions have a significant impact on overall performance.
+Although the reported results in related work are SOTA or close to SOTA, these studies are representative of a common problem in the field, namely the fact that the important evaluation details are not always communicated properly (micro vs.~macro F1 score, token- vs.~span-based evaluation, and evaluating the model prediction on the first token of tokenized words from the input sequence vs.~on all tokens). \citet{scaria2023instructabsa} achieve SOTA F1 score of $0.928$ on Rest14 dataset and ATE task with IT. \citet{yang2021improving} report SOTA macro F1 of $0.863$ on ATP task with DeBERTa model \cite{he2020deberta}.
+The SOTA F1 score of $69.8$ on ACE05 for TC is achieved by \cite{wang-etal-2022-deepstruct}.